Best alternatives to Gmail to protect your privacy

 Is Gmail the best mailbox you can use?

 It depends on what you're looking for.
 Gmail is undoubtedly the most popular email service today.
-They have plenty of storage and offer a full suite of features along with their email account.
-However, in the privacy department, they are one of the worst.
+It has plenty of storage and offers a full suite of features along with the email account.
+However, when it comes to privacy, it's one of the weakest options available.

 What is the safest email service?

-Safe email services use encryption, privacy-friendly, and don't serve you ads.
-Usually, this combination means that the service is also paid.
-So, if you're looking for a safe mailbox, look for any service that matches this criterion.
+Safe email services, like Proton Mail and StartMail, use encryption, respect your privacy, and don’t serve ads.
+Usually, this combination means the service is paid.
+So if you're looking for a secure mailbox, choose one that meets these criteria.

 Can I create an anonymous Gmail account?